bonnie/eslint-atom-install/README.md

 ### On your laptop

-* Create a .eslint file in your home directory (`~/.eslintrc`) with these contents:
+* Create a .eslintrc file in your home directory (`~/.eslintrc`) with these contents:

 ```
 {
-   "extends": "airbnb",
+   "extends": "airbnb"
 }
 ```